 Students can celebrate their birthday in school!
-Parents should contact the classroom teacher in advance of the birthday.
+Parents should inform the classroom teacher of the date of celebration.
 Student should bring in a small non-food item or have his/her parent read a book to the class.
-Other ideas are listed on the website on the Acceptable Birthday Celebration link.
+Other ideas are listed on the Acceptable Birthday Celebration list.
+This list is found on the website.
 Balloons are not permitted for they can set off the alarms.
 Also invitations will not be distributed unless provided to all students in the class or all girls/ boys.